 A doctor who specialises in babies and children.
 A neonatologist is a paediatrician who specialises in newborn babies.
 If there are any worries about your baby’s health, a paediatrician may be present at the birth.
 A paediatrician may also check your baby over before you go home from hospital, although this is increasingly being done by midwives who have completed training in this specialised area of care.

 The role of the obstetric physiotherapist is to help you cope with the changes in your body’s shape and functions during pregnancy and after the birth.

-Social workers can help to support families who have additional needs or are struggling to cope, if there are concerns for the welfare of the child, or if the child or a family member has a disability.
+Social workers can help to support families who have additional needs or are struggling to cope, if there are concerns for the welfare of the child, or if the child or a family member has additional needs.
 Your midwife or GP can put you in touch with a social worker if necessary.

-A dietitian can give advice on food and nutrition, especially if you have specific needs, for example if you are overweight or obese, if you have diabetes or Coeliac disease, etc.
+A dietitian can give advice on food and nutrition, especially if you have specific needs, for example, if you have diabetes or Coeliac disease.

 This is the professional who operates the ultrasound scanning equipment (see Having an ultrasound scan).This may be a midwife, a radiographer or an obstetrician.

 This is a doctor who specialises in ultrasound.